gabeorlanski/stackoverflow-encourages-cheating/README.md

-This is still very much a WIP.
+This is the repository for the paper [Reading StackOverflow Encourages Cheating: Adding Question TextImproves Extractive Code Generation]().

 ![Our Approach](https://github.com/gabeorlanski/stackoverflow-encourages-cheating/blob/main/data/approach_figure.PNG)